 How to create Manhattan Riffs

-The Manhattan cocktail is a cocktail with relatively few twists and riffs compared to the Old Fashioned.
-In most cases, you will find recipes that only change minor parts.
+The Manhattan cocktail brought forth relatively few twists and riffs compared to the Old Fashioned.
+In most cases, you will find recipes that only change minor things.
 So let me show you how you can tweak the recipe.

-- Use a different Vermouth: Vermouth is an essential part of the Manhattan cocktail.
-By choosing your Vermouth wisely, you can change the result significantly.
+Use a different vermouth: Vermouth is essential in the Manhattan cocktail.
+By choosing your vermouth wisely, you can change the result significantly.
 My recommendation is either Carpano Antica Formula or Cocchi Storico Vermouth di Torino.

 How to create Old Fashioned Variations

 The Old Fashioned is probably the cocktail with the most options for riffs.
-That the simple three-ingredient cocktail primary showcases the base alcohol makes it easy to invent amazing variations.
-Just take a spirit you love and choose bitters to match it.
-I had many delicious Old Fashioned riffs using rum, mezcal, or gin as a base.
-And other components are also interchangeable.
-So here is some inspiration for how to spice up your next Old Fashioned.
+The fact that the simple three-ingredient cocktail primarily showcases the base alcohol makes it easy to invent amazing variations.